sjorsvanheuveln/express-react-boilerplate/README.md

 5. Css/Bootstrap
   a.
 CSS is not being purged!
   b.
 How to properly implement Bootstrap -> Read the Docs!
+6. Passport
+  -> Local is a login strategy based on email & password from the local database.

 ## To Do ##
 * How to setup Redux@latest
-* Load bootstrap js properly -> check if it's purged and minified
+* Passport setup tutorial

 ## Questions ##
-1. What is the right scss setup?
-2. React now demands proptypes to check props.
+1. React now demands proptypes to check props.
 Is this necessary?
   a. https://www.youtube.com/watch?v=vqwAw9ByRUw
   b.
 Is anti-bug/testing kind of thing.
 Let's ignore it for now.
+2. React Router can't reload pages where a nested route doesn't exist.
+  -> /account/login won't be reloaded as /account doesn't exist.

 ## Log ##
 ### 13 May: HMR Breakthrough ###